Materials

 Progress:

 This goal was achieved in 2020.
-Material flow analyses on pallets, animal bedding, paper, and cardboard were completed.
+Material flow analyses on pallets, animal bedding, paper, cardboard, and plastic bags were completed, and a life cycle assessment on plastic utensils and compostable utensils was conducted.

 Purchasing and Disposal Decision-Making